 Is sports betting legal in South Dakota?

 Voters changed the state constitution in November 2020 to permit sports betting in Deadwood.
 Regulations were signed into law by Governor Noem on March 18, 2021.
-Sportsbooks are expected to open in September 2021.
+Sportsbooks opened on September 9, 2021.

 Which casino has the best video poker in Deadwood?